CCGSRobotics/RoboCup-2018-Driving-Code/Sensor-Code-2018/Audio-Code/Readme.md

 ## Known issues and Practical Solutions
 1. The audio output is garbled (extremely unclear):
 	- This is most likely because the internet connection between the client and the server is poor.
 	- It is also possible that the microphone is spoilt or broken.
-In which needs to be checked with code that is not reliant on internt.
+In which needs to be checked with code that is not reliant on internet.
 	- The speaker output is going back into the microphone (because they are close together) and is causing a loop.
 This may spoil both the speaker and the microphone.
 	- The code has some overlooked bugs which MUST BE REPORTED IMMEDIATELY.
 2. The audio output is too quiet:
 	- Turn the volume up on your laptop or desktop.
 	- Earphones/Headphones may be an issue
 	- Ensure that the USB microphone is properly configured on the pi (refer to the user guide at **Setting up the Microphone**)
-	- Try to bend the USB (not too hard of course).
-If you can easily bend it, then it's 200% broken.
+	- Try to gently bend the USB.
+If you can easily bend it, then it is broken.
 	- The code has some overlooked bugs which MUST BE REPORTED IMMEDIATELY.
 3. There is no audio output:
 	- Ensure that you have followed the steps regarding **Setting up the Microphone** and **How to start the Pyaudio Server** in the user guide.